Lucid adds 8K 3D holographic camera to Red Hydrogen One smartphone

 “We have our second generation ready, and this time we are partnering with Red,” Lucid CEO Han Jin said in an interview with VentureBeat.
 “You can now view the images without 3D glasses or a VR headset.”

-By attaching the soon-to-be-released modular holographic phone to the camera, users will be able to view 3D/4V content live and in post as if they were looking through the viewfinder.
+By attaching the soon-to-be-released modular holographic phone to the camera, users will be able to view 3D/4V content live and in post production as if they were looking through the viewfinder.

 The new Red camera is powered by Lucid’s real-time 3D Fusion Technology, which transforms the time and processing-intensive 3D/4V workflow into an instantaneous point-and-shoot experience.
 The look and feel of the new camera sticks to Red’s previous designs, but this time it has two perfectly hardware-synced 4K cameras that leverage a beam splitter to capture and convert the output to 8K 4V (.h4v) files.